jenkinsci/vectorcast-execution-plugin/README.md

         workspace for each Jenkins job from your repository
     -   The pipeline job will them combine the coverage and test results from all these individual machines/nodes
-    -   In this case, the VectorCAST/Manage project should be specified as relative to the root of the checkout
+    -   In this case, the VectorCAST/VectorCAST Project should be specified as relative to the root of the checkout
     - There is now an option to use the main Pipeline Job's Workspace as a dedicated single checkout directory.
 This checkout directory must be available to all executors across all nodes either by having all executors running on the same computer or have the main Pipeline Job's Workspace on a shared network drive.
-- Use an existing drive/directory for VectorCAST/Manage project
+- Use an existing drive/directory for VectorCAST/VectorCAST Project
-    -   In this case, the VectorCAST/Manage project should be specified as an absolute path that is available on all machines/nodes
+    -   In this case, the VectorCAST/VectorCAST Project should be specified as an absolute path that is available on all machines/nodes
-    -   Each job can optionally clean up the working directory which will have no effect on the VectorCAST/Manage project since it is located elsewhere
+    -   Each job can optionally clean up the working directory which will have no effect on the VectorCAST/VectorCAST Project since it is located elsewhere
     -   The reports are generated into the workspace and archived as part of the Jenkins job